 GARAGE TECHNOLOGY VENTURES is a seed-stage and early-stage venture capital fund.
-We invest in entrepreneurial teams with big ideas and a need for seed capital to turn their ideas into great companies.
+We invest in entrepreneurial teams seeking to transform big ideas into game-changing companies.

 We invest in unproven teams attacking unproven markets with unproven solutions.
-We’re not interested in teams that are creating the nth solution to the same old problem nor companies who are trying to improve things by only 10 or 20 percent.
+We’re not interested in teams creating the nth solution to the same old problem nor companies trying to improve things by only 10 or 20 percent.

 The characteristics of the companies we invest in are: